kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 Please make sure that the Virtual Service resource is deleted before proceeding to the next instruction.

-If the api was secured with authentication mechanism delete the Policy resource:
+If the api was secured with an authentication mechanism delete the Policy resource:

 ```shell script
 kubectl delete policy <API_NAME> -n <NAMESPACE>